Skip to main content

 Register Here

-Registration for the 2025 conference is not yet open!
+Registration for the 2025 conference is now open!
 All attendees, including presenters, are required to register.
 There will NOT be a virtual option for attending.

-Prices (before Eventbrite fees) and registration deadlines are as follows:
+Prices (including Eventbrite fees) and registration deadlines are as follows:

 • Presenters: $400